cubiclesoft/php-libs/README.md

 * TagFilterNodeIterator - Allows iteration over CSS3 query results from TagFilterNode::Find() using foreach.
 Also has a Filter() function to further reduce results using additional CSS3 selectors.
 [Documentation](https://github.com/cubiclesoft/ultimate-web-scraper/blob/master/docs/tag_filter.md#tagfilternodeiterator-class)  (support/tag_filter.php)
 * TagFilterStream - Used by TagFilter but can be used separately for processing large HTML files in smaller chunks (aka a stream).
 [Documentation](https://github.com/cubiclesoft/ultimate-web-scraper/blob/master/docs/tag_filter.md#tagfilterstream-class)  (support/tag_filter.php)
 * UTF8 - Flexible UTF-8 string manipulation static functions in a class.
 CubicleSoft was doing Unicode and UTF-8 long before Unicode and UTF-8 were cool.
 [Documentation](https://github.com/cubiclesoft/php-misc/blob/master/docs/utf8.md)  (support/utf8.php)
+* UTFUtils - Convert between various Unicode Transformation Formats (UTF-8, UTF-16, UTF-32).
+[Documentation](https://github.com/cubiclesoft/php-misc/blob/master/docs/utf_utils.md)  (support/utf_utils.php)
 * WebBrowser - Probably the most powerful state tracking system in pure PHP for web scraping.
 Virtually indistiguishable from a real web browser and therefore extremely difficult to detect.
 Has HTML form extraction and command-line shell interface capabilities.
 I occasionally dream of adding a Javascript parsing engine to it.
 Superior in every way to Guzzle when it comes to web scraping (Guzzle is an API consumer, not a web scraper - different domains).
 [Documentation](https://github.com/cubiclesoft/ultimate-web-scraper/blob/master/docs/web_browser.md)  (support/web_browser.php)
 * WebBrowserForm - Represents and manipulates a single extracted HTML form from a page.
 Generates WebBrowser-compliant output for feeding back into WebBrowser for another request.
 [Documentation](https://github.com/cubiclesoft/ultimate-web-scraper/blob/master/docs/web_browser.md#webbrowserform-class)  (support/web_browser.php)
 * WebMutex - A very old class that implements a cross-platform, named mutex for very old versions of PHP.
 Use the [PECL sync](http://php.net/manual/en/book.sync.php) extension instead.
 [Documentation](https://github.com/cubiclesoft/efss/blob/master/docs/web_mutex.md)  (support/web_mutex.php)
 * WebServer - It is what it says on the tin.
 It's a web server.
 In pure PHP.
 Abuses the HTTP class to implement a rather scary and complete feature set that probably rivals Apache.
 Isn't going to win any performance awards.
 Is probably susceptible to DoS attacks due to multiple bugs in PHP.
 Used by Cloud Storage Server and PHP App Server.
 [Documentation](https://github.com/cubiclesoft/ultimate-web-scraper/blob/master/docs/web_server.md)  (support/web_server.php)
 * WebSocket - Implements a WebSocket client.
 Probably not as robust as it could be on the async front but, unlike most WebSocket classes, this one allows the application to ignore those pesky control packets.
 [Docuemtation](https://github.com/cubiclesoft/ultimate-web-scraper/blob/master/docs/websocket.md)  (support/websocket.php)
 * WebSocketServer - Move over Node.js and whatever else is out there.
 A new WebSocket server is in town.
 With limits on packet size because, well, WebSocket vulnerabilities.
 Actually, you probably shouldn't use this in production environments either.
 WebSocket is kind of a broken protocol.
 The server exists to test the client because there aren't that many open servers out there.
 [Documentation](https://github.com/cubiclesoft/ultimate-web-scraper/blob/master/docs/websocket_server.md)  (support/websocket_server.php)
+* WinICO - Create and parse Windows icon (.ico) and cursor (.cur) files.
+[Documentation](https://github.com/cubiclesoft/php-winpefile/blob/master/docs/win_ico.md)  (support/win_ico.php)
+* WinPEFile - Extract information, modify, and create Windows Portable Executable files.
+[Documentation](https://github.com/cubiclesoft/php-winpefile/blob/master/docs/win_pe_file.md)  (support/win_pe_file.php)
+* WinPEUtils - Advanced data extraction and manipulation of Windows Portable Executable files.
+[Documentation](https://github.com/cubiclesoft/php-winpefile/blob/master/docs/win_pe_utils.md)  (support/win_pe_utils.php)
 * XTerm - Static functions in a class for emitting XTerm-compatible escape codes to alter terminal behavior.
 Mostly for changing font styles and colors but also supports most escape codes with easier to comprehend functions.
 Many features also work with the Command Prompt in Windows 10 and later.
 [Documentation](https://github.com/cubiclesoft/php-misc/blob/master/docs/xterm.md)  (support/xterm.php)
 * simple_html_dom - Not actually a CubicleSoft class.
 Accidental inclusion from Ultimate Web Scraper Toolkit.  \[Shrugs\]  Obsoleted by TagFilter.  (support/simple_html_dom.php)

 Other:

-Class not included.
-Possible bug.  * ArrayUtils - Implements missing functions for associative arrays.
-[Documentation](https://github.com/cubiclesoft/php-misc/blob/master/docs/array_utils.md)
-Class not included.
-Possible bug.  * UTFUtils - Convert between various Unicode Transformation Formats (UTF-8, UTF-16, UTF-32).
-[Documentation](https://github.com/cubiclesoft/php-misc/blob/master/docs/utf_utils.md)
 * CSDB_PDO_Statement - Internal or undocumented class.  (support/db.php)
 * EFSS_FirstBlock - Internal or undocumented class.  (support/efss.php)
 * EFSS_DirEntry_DirFile - Internal or undocumented class.  (support/efss.php)